yunaChuang/9103_groupfinal/Yuna/README_yuna.md

 I chose to animate the dove image using a **dual-mode system**:
 - **Normal Mode**: A calm, interactive dot field that reacts gently to mouse movement.
-- **Cyber Mode**: A bold transformation using green particle effects, speed sound, and ellipse bursts driven by sound input.
+- **Cyber Mode**: A bold transformation using black background with green colour ellispes to match

 ## Animation Driver